 Want more?
 That’s just the short list of things you should eat in Mexico.
 Believe me, there are dozens more!
 But you’ll have to visit to find out.

-What are your favorite things to eat in Mexico?
+If you could recommend a few, what would be your favorite things you should eat in Mexico?
 Have a favorite Mexican food dish that is your go to?
 Tell us about it in the comments section!